-The OAA Continuing Education (ConEd) Program recognizes architects' commitment to lifelong learning and continuous improvement to effectively meet the needs of clients and the general public.
+The OAA Continuing Education (ConEd) Program recognizes the architecture profession's commitment to lifelong learning and continuous improvement to effectively meet the needs of clients and the general public.
 The program supports this commitment by establishing a formal, structured framework for continuous professional development, helping ensure a selection of appropriate learning opportunities are available.

-All architects who practise in Ontario are required to undertake and document 70 hours of ConEd activities within a 24-month cycle.
+All OAA members who practise in Ontario are required to undertake and document a set number of hours of ConEd activities within a 24-month cycle.
 To learn more about the program, visit the OAA Website.